DEX-1101/sd-webui-notebook/README.md

 # Stable Diffusion Webui for Sagemaker Studio Lab
-### PS : Always RUN the FIRST CELL to fix the current issue.
-An easy friendly notebook to run latest stable diffusion webui on Sagemaker Studio Lab with 4 hour free of GPU per day.

 ## Features
   - Batch download model, lora, vae, embedding, extension from Pastebin link/local storage, support download from huggingface's private repo also.